 Glassine: (500 sheets 24 X 36″): 12 to 90lb with the ordinary range being from 15 to 40lb.
 Used for interleaving and packaging.
 Not usually a printing paper.

 The above list comprises Mrs. Collins’s preferred lightweight papers.
 There are others, of course.
-Here are a few: Tome River from Japan, Indopaque from Bolloré Thin Papers, soon available in the U.S., and older vellums and parchments referred to in this HOW Magazine article.
+Indopaque from Bolloré Thin Papers and older vellums that can be found on Etsy and other websites selling left over stock.
+Sadly, beloved Tomoe River papers are no longer available.

 Additionally…when choosing thickness for a project, paper weight denominations can confuse.
 Measuring, and understanding, measurements for paper are further complicated by the fact that different types of paper have different basic (basis or native) sheet sizes.
 Generally, office printing paper basis size is 17 X 22″; text weight sheets are 25 X 38″; cover is 20 X 26″, and etc. Neenah has a handy reference chart here.